 “Jazz them up with a heart-healthy dip like hummus or plain Greek yogurt.
 Kids may enjoy making ‘ants on a log’ (peanut butter and raisins on a celery stick) or dipping vegetables such as cucumbers and crinkle carrots into low-fat ranch dressing,” said Schmidt.

-Sneak chopped vegetables into favorite foods such as lasagna or macaroni and cheese, blend spinach into a fruit smoothie, or shred zucchini into quick breads.
+Sneak chopped vegetables into favorite foods such as lasagna or macaroni and cheese, blend spinach into a fruit smoothie, or shred zucchini into breads.

 Use cooked, pureed vegetables in soups and to thicken stews.